 Weeks #6-10 Sightseeing mode kicks in!

-Work has gotten easier, I am into my routine and my level of mental exhaustion has tapered off.
+Work has gotten easier, I am into my routine, and my level of mental exhaustion has tapered off.
 This is when I start to get antsy and have to get out and see things!
 I recommend that you take a weekend to explore nearby touristy stops, try to schedule walking tours of the city.
 Make plans with co-workers or other travelers to meet-up for dinner or drinks.
 This is the best time to get out and enjoy being in a new city.

 This is I have found that things can become monotonous for me.
 I’m feeling the pangs of boredom kicking in while I am at work.
 That certain co-worker is beginning to grate on your nerves.
 Your frustration level is starting to increase.
 You might even begin to become frustrated with the lack of __________ (fill in the blank) on the job.
 You know what I mean.
-It’s going to be all the little things that you did not have time to focus on during the first nine weeks, because you were focused on finding that all-important rhythm.
+It’s going to be all the little things you did not have time to focus on during the first nine weeks because you focused on finding that all-important rhythm.